mawinkler/uptonight/README.md

 Logically, the calculation is done as follows:

 1. Specify your scope location based on the it's earth location, timezone and optionally environmental parameters temperature, rel. humidity and air pressure.
+Environment parameters are required for refraction calculation.
-2. Calculate nearest astronomical sunset and sunrise for this location.
-If you live at a latitude where the sun might not go below -18° UpTonight tries to use nautical and eventually civil darkness.
+2. Calculate nearest astronomical sunset and sunrise for the location.
+If you are at a latitude where the sun might not go below -18° UpTonight tries to use nautical and eventually civil darkness.
 3. Calculate the oberservable objects while respecting your altitude and airmass constraints.
-   To set your constraints configure them in `uptonight/const.py`:
+   You can modify the constraints by configuring them in `uptonight/const.py`:
       1. Maximum airmass (default 2): Airmass is a measure of the amount of air along the line of sight when observing a star or other celestial source from below Earth's atmosphere.
 There are many different ways to calculate this, in the current implementation the airmass is approximated by the secant of the zenith angle (max airmass set to 2 means 60° down from zenith, 2 = 1/cos(60))
       2. Minimal and maximal altitude.
       3. Size constraints in arc minutes.